isc-projects/bind9/doc/notes/notes-current.rst

   when both wildcard expansion and CNAME chaining were required to prepare the response.
 This has been fixed. :gl:`#2759`

+- If ``nsupdate`` sends an SOA request and receives a REFUSED response, it now fails over to the next available server. :gl:`#2758`

 - A bug that caused the NSEC3 salt to be changed on every restart for zones using KASP has been fixed. :gl:`#2725`